 There is another great pop-up right outside of Grand Central.
 This is a good place to do a bit of shopping before leaving on your departure train.
 We left with personalized gifts for teachers, friends, and maybe even something interesting for my son!

 Christmas Shopping in NYC Department Stores

-We were able to find some priced-right items on our list but also took advantage of Bloomingdales partnership with the Omni.
-With some freebies given to guests staying at the Omni on their Bloomingdales Shopping Experience package, my daughter was able to sit like a princess for a while having a mini-facial and makeup done on the house.
+We were able to find some priced-right items on our list but also took advantage of BBloomingdale’s partnership with the Omni.
+My daughter was able to sit like a princess for a while having a mini-facial and makeup done on the house.
 She was party ready afterward even though she was dressed in a ball cap and sweatshirt!
-Guests booking this package enjoy 15% off at Bloomies all day as well as a personal shopper appointment, bonus savings, and a Bloomies tote.
-The hotel is giving back as guests that choose this package will be helping to donate to Goodnight to Hunger, a project that Omni launched in 2016.
-For each booking Omni donates to Feeding America, providing food to a family of four for a week.
+Guests of Omni who show their room key enjoy 15% off at Bloomies.

 Sweet Treats in NYC